strangerstudios/pmpro-reports-dashboard/readme.txt

 == Changelog ==
 = .2 =
+* ENHANCEMENT: Added links to plugin row meta to view reports and access plugin documentation.
 * ENHANCEMENT: Added filter to customize the included reports, titles, and display order.
 * BUG: Fixed display for new toggle rows for Membership Signups report